Library Standards Support

 Promote inquiry by engaging students' curiosity and questioning while using resources to enrich literacy instruction and deepen connections to books.

-• Explore the Immigrant / Refugee Collection to foster conversation about the histories, cultures, and perspectives of immigrants and refugees.
+Explore the Immigrant / Refugee Collection to foster conversation about the histories, cultures, and perspectives of refugees and their families living anywhere in the world.

-• Support ELA Reading Standards using this teacher’s guide for Symphony for the City of the Dead—a book that demonstrates the power of culture, history, and music.
+Support ELA Reading Standards using this teacher’s guide for M.T.
+Anderson's Symphony for the City of the Dead—a book that demonstrates the power of culture, history, and music.

-• Spark interest for an animal research project by viewing the video book trailer for Unusual Creatures by Michael Hearst, Jelmer Noordeman, Christie Wright, and Arjen Noordeman.
+Spark interest for an animal research project by viewing the book trailer for Unusual Creatures by Michael Hearst, Jelmer Noordeman, Christie Wright, and Arjen Noordeman.

 Include